-Eggnog-ish Warm Milk To Help You Fall Asleep
+Festive Warm Milk Recipes To Help You Fall Asleep (the holidays can be stressful!)

 For as long as many of us can remember, warm milk has been a solution for helping children and adults alike fall asleep.
 There is a slim amount of scientific evidence that warm milk actually does help you fall asleep.
 The compound in milk that is highlighted as the sleep inducer is tryptophan – yes the same amino acid that is found in turkey.